 There’s also something in the air

-Joseph Priestley is another scientist who contributed to the discovery of photosynthesis.
+Joseph Priestley was another scientist who contributed to the discovery of photosynthesis.
 He was born in 1733 and later became a chemist, minister, natural philosopher, educator and political theorist.
 His experiments included placing a lit candle inside a closed jar.
 The flame quickly went out and Priestley concluded that the air inside the jar had been “injured”.
 He conducted similar experiments with mice and concluded that the mice had also “injured” the air.

 Priestley later discovered that plants could be used to restore air that was “injured” by the candle and the mice.
 In 1774, the results of Priestley’s experiments were published in “Experiments and Observations of Different Kinds of Air, Volume I.” Although Priestley did not know it at the time, his experiments proved that air contains oxygen.